 The Feedback Send block has SEND LEVEL and OUTPUT LEVEL controls.
 The latter controls the amount of signal that passes through the block.
+Each Axe-Fx II preset can use one FB Send and one FB Return block.

 The Feedback Return block has MIX, LEVEL, BALANCE, and BYPASS MODE parameters.
 See Common Mix Parameters on p.
 117 for more on these.